Dominican House of Studies: Thomistic Institute

 The Thomistic Institute is an academic institute of the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies.
 The institute was originally founded as an academic research institute of the Pontifical Faculty, but evolved to include a network of campus chapters at universities throughout the United States, England, and Ireland that sponsor lectures on theology, philosophy, ethics, and politics.
-The current director of the Institute is the Rev. Dominic Legge, O.P.
-As of 2018, the institute had chapters at around 30 universities.
+As of 2018, the institute had chapters at around 60 universities.

 The Thomist

-The Thomist is a refereed peer-reviewed Catholic theological and philosophical journal published by the Pontifical Faculty of the Immaculate Conception and the Dominican Fathers Province of St. Joseph.
+The Thomist is a refereed peer-reviewed Catholic theological and philosophical journal published by the Pontifical Faculty of the Immaculate Conception and the Dominican Friars Province of St. Joseph.
 It is distributed by Catholic University of America Press.
 It was established in 1939.